 Center for Accessibility

 Learn the basic features for creating a dynamic PowerPoint (slide show) presentation.
 This software is widely used in the workplace and in educational settings.
 Seats will be filled on a first-come, space-available basis.
-Instructor: J. Taylor Computer Lab, Room 311 Required Skills: The ability to read and comprehend English well, and the skills acquired in PC Basics, Word I Basics, Word II Intermediate, Web I Basics, Web II Intermediate and Email Basics.
-A significant amount of typing is required!
+Instructor: J. Taylor Computer Lab, Room 311 Required Skills: The ability to read and comprehend English well, and the skills acquired in PC Basics, Word I Basics and Word II Intermediate.
 You will learn to: Identify and navigate the basic features and elements of the Microsoft PowerPoint window.

 Need a place to sit and chat with friends, play games, or just chill?
 Come to the Afterschool Lounge on Mondays, Wednesdays and Thursdays and use the library's large conference room as a group study room, game space, lounge and snack area.
 Board and card games are available.
 Food and drinks are welcome.
 Crafts, trivia tournaments, video games, and other activities will be available on a rotating basis.
 Ages 11-19.